 Only a few thousand people survived the fights inside the walls of Buda.
 The liberation from the Turkish rule did not bring freedom to Hungary after all.

 The country became a province of the Habsburg Empire.
 In the 18th century large-scale reconstruction works started both in Buda and Pest.

 Baroque dwelling houses and churches replaced the demolished buildings.

 You can still see most of these buildings today in Budapest Castle District.
 The Habsburgs built a new Baroque Palace as well.
 Pest also expanded fast with the development of Lipótváros that is part of current downtown Budapest.

 By the 19th century Buda and Pest had became the political and cultural centre of the country.

 In 1838 a flood destroyed much of Pest, but it also provided an opportunity to rebuild the city part in contemporary style.

 For the first time Pest began to outrank Buda in development.
 Mid-19th century is called Reform Era in Hungary’s history.
 Many important and grand buildings were established during these years.
-Read more about this era and the 1848-49 uprising and war of independence.

 Despite the developments, Budapest still consisted of three separate parts, with no bridge across the Danube.